Boeing 737 MAX: Certification of the MAX 7 and MAX 10

 Boeing requested an additional exemption for the MAX 7 in December 2023.
 The exemption was related to a problem with the engine anti-ice system Boeing had announced in August 2023 that affected all MAX variants.
 Boeing had found that if pilots left the engine anti-ice system running after icing was no longer an issue, the system could heat the carbon composite inlet at the front end of the pod surrounding the engine (known as a nacelle) to break and fall off, potentially damaging the engine or fuselage.
 Boeing said that it was working on a fix for all MAX variants and requested that it be exempted from correcting the MAX 7 before it was allowed to enter service.
 Boeing withdrew its exemption request in January 2024 after being asked to do so in meetings with the U.S. Congress held after the Alaska Airlines Flight 1282 accident.
-As of February 2024, Boeing estimated that the development, testing and validation of the fix to the anti-ice system would take an additional nine to 18 months.
+Boeing completed the anti-ice system redesign in November 2025 and is awaiting approval from the FAA.

-As of February 2024, the MAX 7 and MAX 10 have not been certified, with the FAA declining to put any timetable on approval.
+Despite this, the MAX 10 has yet to be certified, with the FAA declining to put any timetable on approval.
 The delays have set back the fleet plans of major carriers including Southwest Airlines and United Airlines, the biggest customers for the MAX 7 and MAX 10 respectively.
-United also gave a rare, public rebuke of Boeing saying it was "disappointed" with the company and would no longer include the MAX 10 in its fleet planning, and had a meeting with Airbus to discuss securing more favorable production slots to enable the airline to introduce A321neos more rapidly to cover the delayed MAX 10s.
+United gave a public rebuke of Boeing saying it was "disappointed" with the company and would no longer include the MAX 10 in its fleet planning, and had a meeting with Airbus to discuss securing more favorable production slots to enable the airline to introduce A321neos more rapidly to cover the delayed MAX 10s.

 In January 2025, Boeing requested another time-limited exemption for the MAX 7 and MAX 10's stall management yaw damper (SMYD) system incorporating the required angle-of-attack enhancements, to allow time for certification of the system to a higher design assurance level in line with "increased regulatory expectations".

+On August 3, 2026, the FAA certified the Boeing 737 MAX 7, issuing an amended type certificate and authorizing production after determining the aircraft met applicable design and safety requirements.
+Certification followed the incorporation of design changes, including a redesigned engine anti-ice system, and the FAA said it would continue on-site oversight of Boeing's manufacturing.